mtlynch/whatgotdone/README.md

 What Got Done will be running at [http://localhost:3001](http://localhost:3001).

 Dev-mode authentication uses [UserKit dummy mode](https://docs.userkit.io/docs/dummy-mode).
-You can log in with any username but the is always `password`.
+You can log in with any username using the password `password`.

 ## Development notes